-- (a) minimise erosion and control sediment generation; - (b) ensure any solar panels and ancillary infrastructure and any other land disturbance associated with

-- the construction, upgrading or decommissioning of the development have appropriate drainage and erosion and sediment controls designed, installed and maintained in accordance with Managing Urban Stormwater: Soils and Construction (Landcom, 2004) and the Managing Urban Stormwater: Soils and construction Volume 2A manual (Landcom, 2008), or their latest versions; - ensure the solar panels and ancillary infrastructure (including security fencing) are designed, constructed and maintained to reduce impacts on surface water, localised flooding and groundwater at the site; - ensure the solar panels and ancillary infrastructure do not cause any increased water being diverted off the site or alter hydrology off site; - (e) ensure the solar panels and ancillary infrastructure are designed, constructed and maintained to avoid causing any erosion on site; and - ensure all works within waterfront land is undertaken in accordance with Guidelines for Controlled Activities on Waterfront Land (DPE, 2022);- - (f) ensure the adequate management of water runoff (including potential contamination) from fire extinguishing activities during and after an on-site fire event, including, but not limited to, in relation to Ginninderry Creek and the Murrumbidgee River; and
+- B30.
+The Applicant must: - (a) minimise erosion and control sediment generation; - (b) ensure any solar panels and ancillary infrastructure and any other land disturbance associated with the construction, upgrading or decommissioning of the development have appropriate drainage and erosion and sediment controls designed, installed and maintained in accordance with Managing Urban Stormwater: Soils and Construction (Landcom, 2004) and the Managing Urban Stormwater: Soils and construction Volume 2A manual (Landcom, 2008), or their latest versions; - ensure the solar panels and ancillary infrastructure (including security fencing) are designed, constructed and maintained to reduce impacts on surface water, localised flooding and groundwater at the site; - ensure the solar panels and ancillary infrastructure do not cause any increased water being diverted off the site or alter hydrology off site; - (e) ensure the solar panels and ancillary infrastructure are designed, constructed and maintained to avoid causing any erosion on site: - (f) ensure all works within waterfront land is undertaken in accordance with Guidelines for Controlled Activities on Waterfront Land (DPE, 2022); and - (g) ensure the design of all waterway crossings (including internal tracks and cables) is in accordance with the document Why do Fish Need to Cross the Road?
+Fish Passage Requirements for Waterway Crossings (NSW Fisheries 2003) and the Policy and Guidelines for Fish Habitat Conservation and Management (Update 2013).